css-raku/HTML-Canvas-raku/README.md

 It supports the majority of the [HTML Canvas 2D Context](https://www.w3.org/TR/2dcontext/) API.

-A canvas may be constructed via the API, then rendered to JavaScript via the `.js` or `.to-html` methods, or saved as a Cairo-supported format such as PNG, SVG or PDF.
+A canvas may be constructed via the API, then rendered to JavaScript via the `.js` or `.to-html` methods, or saved to a Cairo-supported format such as PNG, SVG or PDF.

+The module includes classes:

+- `HTML::Canvas`, a Perl 6 implementation of the basic HTML Canvas 2D API.
+- `HTML::Canvas::Image` - for image loading in a variety of formats
+- `HTML::Canvas::To::Cairo` - a built-in renderer, which can output to several formats, including PNG, SVG and PDF.

 # Install

-This package depends on PDF::FontLoader, and may also require additional fonts on your system:
+This package depends on Font::FreeType, and may also require additional fonts on your system:

 - the [freetype](https://www.freetype.org/download.html) native library needs to be on your system prior to installing PDF::FontLoader

 - Installation of the [fontconfig](https://www.freedesktop.org/wiki/Software/fontconfig/) package is also currently required.

-# Font Resolution
+## Install - Fonts

 Fonts are currently found using fontconfig's fc-match utility.
 For example: